 Alternative Gift Ideas

 This year, as you choose gifts for Christmas, birthdays, or anniversaries, consider gifts that give to the world.
-Honor or remember people with gifts that empower women and children, build positive relationships between diverse peoples, care for creation, provide healthcare and wellness, and so much more.
+Honor or remember people with gifts that provide healthcare and wellness, empower women and children, build positive relationships between diverse peoples, care for creation and so much more.
 As always, do your own investigations into the worthiness of organizations.
 A good place to start is www.charitynavigator.org or www.guidestar.org, though not all agencies will be listed with them.

 Christ Episcopal Church – www.christchurchcharlotte.org/giving - Christ Church Foundation (our Endowment Fund), clergy discretionary funds, or just a gift to the general operating fund.

-Episcopal Relief and Development – www.episcopalrelief.org – Gifts for Life Catalogue, 1-855-312-4325: Gifts supporting and empowering women, children and the climate, including seeds and tools, livestock, clean water, fruit trees, bicycles, mosquito nets, vitamins and preventative medicine, micro credits for women, and more.
+Episcopal Relief and Development - www.episcopalrelief.org – Gifts for Life Catalogue, 1-855-312-4325 - Gifts supporting and empowering women, children and the climate, including seeds and tools, livestock, clean water, fruit trees, bicycles, mosquito nets, vitamins and preventative medicine, micro credits for women, and more.
+You can also shop for gifts designated for the 1000 Days of Love Campaign.

 Episcopal Church United Thank Offering (UTO) – www.episcopalchurch.org/uto - Fostering gratitude and providing grants for projects throughout the national Church.